ssvlabs/gitbook-docs/docs/based-applications/user-guides/deposit-to-strategy.md

 # How to Deposit Tokens to a Strategy

 Strategies are used to secure Based Applications, the most common use cases of bApps [are described on this page](../learn/based-applications/use-cases.md).
-Strategies are often created by node operators that want to engage with bApps and earn rewards for securing them.
+Strategies are often created by node operators (not necessarily SSV node operators) that want to engage with bApps and earn rewards for securing them.

 As a token holder, you can participate in the protocol by depositing your assets to strategies.
 Doing that will contribute to the security of bApps and allows you to earn a share of the strategy's rewards.
 You can read more [about the Rewards for securing bApps](../learn/ssv2.0-a-based-applications-protocol/ultra-sound-ssv/rewards.md).

 The deposited tokens are considered a slashable asset and are exposed to inherent risk.
 As such you can expect the share of rewards to be bigger than what applies to non-slashable assets.
-For more information refer [to the dedicated page](../learn/based-applications/slashable-vs-non-slashable-assets-and-how-bapps-use-them.md).
+For more information refer [to this dedicated page](../learn/based-applications/slashable-vs-non-slashable-assets-and-how-bapps-use-them.md).

 ## 1. Go to My Account page

 Navigate to the [SSV Webapp](https://app.stage.ssv.network/account/my-delegations), login with your chosen wallet and click on My Account.

-This page will display a list depositable assets this wallet holds.
+This page will display a list of depositable assets this wallet holds.

 <div style={{ textAlign: 'center' }}>
   <img src="/img/deposit-to-strategy-1.jpeg" alt="" />